Groups, 1-1 support, training and advice.

-Our parent carer support workers are experienced support workers and parent carers themselves so they understand first hand about the difficulties famillies face when raising a child with additonal needs.
+Our Parent Carer Support Team, (Jon Clingan (Bedford), Maria Panteli (Leighton Buzzard) and Sara Albon (Biggleswade)) are experienced support workers.
+They understand the difficulties families face when raising a child with additional needs.
 They have a wealth of knowledge and experience to share.
-They run regular running training sessions on a variety of topics relevant to caring for a child/young person with additional needs.
+They run regular training sessions on a variety of topics relevant to caring for a child/young person with additional needs.

 Other children living at home may need support in recognising themselves as having caring responsibilities and the impact this has on their own childhoods.
-Our Siblings support can help.
+The Young Carers team may be able to help.

 The move from child to adult services is frequently stressful for parent carers and often means you might be in need of some guidance.
 We can provide someone to talk to, an explanation of the processes involved and also request meetings to address concerns.